FINNGEN/CohortOperationsShinyApp/README.md

 `GITHUB_PAT` with a token generated in [github.com/settings/tokens](https://github.com/settings/tokens).
 Token should include following permissions: “gist, repo, user, workflow”.
-Following code helps you to do that:
+Following code helps you to do that from R:

 ``` r
 # generate tocken